 Even if you are running multiple programs at once and each needs varying degrees of control, you can configure MentorcliQ to fit each unique program.
 This means you can actually run a highly controlled succession planning program, for example, in which you make the matches as an administrator while also running an onboarding program that uses self-directed matching.
 The software is just that versatile.

 When should you NOT choose admin mentor matching?

 I read an interesting perspective on mentor matching recently.
 It was part of a story about a business roundtable discussion on mentoring, and in it, Kelly Rich of Amazon Music described being paired with a mentor as she transitioned into her new job with the company.

-A couple of things to keep in mind.
 You may want to avoid admin matching if:

 - Your workplace culture values independence and choice for employees

 - You have no critical need to maintain control over the matches made

 If either of these is true, Suggested Matching and Self Matching may be the best fit for your program.